-The current Habanos S.A. portfolio consists of 27 brands, grouped by world availability.
+The current Habanos S.A. portfolio consists of 27 brands, grouped by availability and marketing strategy.

-The grouping was last changed circa 2007, when H. Upmann and Jose L. Piedra were upgraded from Multi-local brands to Global brands; and Quintero was downgraded from a Global brand to a Multi-local brand.
+That grouping had last changed in 2007, when H. Upmann and Jose L. Piedra were upgraded from Multi-local brands to Global brands, and Quintero was downgraded from a Global brand to a Multi-local brand.

-The Global and Niche brands are considered the Habanos premium brands, that are promoted on a worldwide basis and account for the bulk of their total sales.
+The Global and Niche brands were considered the Habanos premium brands, promoted on a worldwide basis, and accounted for the bulk of their total sales.

 All Habanos cigars are now handmade (Totalmente a Mano) and are virtually all long filler cigars (Tripa Larga).

 Jose L. Piedra, La Flor de Cano, and Quintero brands all currently comprise short filler cigars (Tripa Corta).

 The Por Larrañaga, Rafael Gonzalez, and Fonseca brands all currently contain a single short filler cigar (Tripa Corta).

 The Modern Post-Revolution Brands

 After Cubatabaco took control of the Cuban Cigar Industry in February 1962, 25 brands remained:

 Several pre-Revolution brands were later reinstated post-1962: